BytemarkHosting/pi-init2/README.md

 -------------
 From your desktop / laptop:

-* Download and write a standard [Raspbian "jessie" SD card](https://www.raspberrypi.org/downloads/raspbian/).
+* Download and write a standard [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/) SD card.
 We recomend using [etcher](https://www.balena.io/etcher/) to flash the card
 * Download the latest release of this repository into the /boot partition.
 Unzip and move all the files into the /boot folder (replace any files that conflict so the repository's version overwrites the original version).
 Delete the zip file and now empty folder.
 * Remove the SD card and put it into your Pi.